MINISTRIES

 HOLY NAME SOCIETY

 This is the sodality group that comprises of all the men in the parish.
-For now, because of some peculiar nature of the parish, this group serves as the umbrella group that assists the pastor in administering the parish.
-They met every second Sunday of the month at 6:30 pm at the Church basement to discuss the affairs of the parish, socialize and fraternize as well as plan for events and activities of the parish, in consultation with the pastor.
-At present, the leaders of Holy Name Society include:
+They meet every second Sunday of the month at 6:30 pm at the Church basement to discuss the affairs of the parish, socialize and fraternize as well as plan for events and activities of the parish, in consultation with the pastor.
+At present, the leader of Holy Name Society is Noah Polakovic 260-573-8042.

 PARISH FINANCE COUNCIL